 The Black Sesame Monster Ice Cream ($12.90) is also worth a try, with earthy taste of grounded black sesame seeds, slightly on the sweeter side.

 Apart from the Monster Ice Cream, Monster Waffle ($10.90) is another dessert available on their menu.

-You can have it in many ways, drizzling the chocolate sauce on it, dabbing some matcha cream for some uamami-ness or add some soft serve onto it for the icy sensation.
+You can have it in many ways, drizzling the chocolate sauce on it, dabbing some matcha cream for light bitterness, or add some soft serve for the icy sensation.

 Once again, Roji appears on the drink, created by sprinkling matcha/ Houjicha powder on the layer of milk foam.